-

 |

-admitted to MBA/master’s at participating schools — merit?based, diversity,
+MBA/master’s at participating schools — merit‑based, diversity, GMAT/GRE

 Note: German scholarships are subject to specific